Constitution & Rules

 g) After round 1 no player may take part in any team K.O. competitions unless they have played at least three matches during the current season under the jurisdiction of the League.

-j) Entry to Individual Divisional competition shall be eligible for each registered player.
+i) Entry to Individual Divisional competitions shall be eligible for each registered player.

-3) Where a player has exceeded the limit as set in Rule 16(e) the Executive Committee shall have discretion as to the appropriate Divisional competition.
-(1) In all team knock-out competitions it shall be the responsibility of the winning Captain to ensure that the scorecard reaches the Tournament Secretary within 7 days of the match.
-Failure to comply may result in both teams being removed from the Competition and a fine of £2.00 being imposed.
+2) Where a player has exceeded the limit as set in Rule 13 e) the Executive Committee shall have discretion as to the appropriate Divisional competition.
+In all team knock-out competitions it shall be the responsibility of the winning Captain to ensure that the scorecard reaches the Tournament Secretary within 7 days of the match.
+Failure to comply may result in both teams being removed from the Competition.
 Return to Top>

 These rules are intended to be general guidelines within which all matches can be played in a friendly and sporting manner, they are not designed to cover every eventuality nor are they to be used to determine the finer points of the law.
 Any player, team or Club who, in the opinion of the Executive Committee is found to be using these rules in order to gain unfair advantage or does anything, not covered by the rules, that the committee deems reprehensible or brings the game into disrepute, will be liable to such disciplinary action as the Committee sees fit to impose.
 Return to Top>